KarlFarrugiaIcon/OreillyKatas2023/Resources/ADRs/ADR01-Progressive-web-app.md

-# ADR 1: Progressive Web APP
+# ADR 1: Progressive Web App
 One of the first architectural decisions taken concerned choosing the right public-facing component which users will interact with.

 Two distinction options were considered: